-Why Buyers Pay Over List Price for a Home
+Why Buyers Pay More Than List Price For a Home

-For many buyers, paying over list price for a home goes against the grain—or more specifically, the sense they're always supposed to negotiate in real estate transactions.
+For many buyers, paying more than list price for a home goes against the grain—or more specifically, the sense they're always supposed to negotiate in real estate transactions.
 Still, sometimes paying more than list price might be warranted.
-Say it's a seller's market: You've got more buyers than there are homes to buy, a situation known in real estate lingo as limited or falling inventory.
+Say it's a seller's market: You've got more buyers than there are homes to buy, a situation known in real estate lingo as "limited" or "falling inventory."
 Whenever you have a big demand for a product in small supply, the price for that product goes up.